Merberg/CarND-Advanced-Lane-Lines/writeup.md

 M_PER_PIXEL_x = LANE_WIDTH_m/LANE_WIDTH_pixel
 ```
 The formula for the radius of curvature at any point _x_ for the curve _y = f(x) (the lane line's second degree polynomial_) can be used to determine the radius in meters.
 To track the car's placement within the lane, offsets from image center (assuming center camera mounting) are tracked.
 These approximate values help orient lane calculations in the real world.
+In addition, a boundary can be placed around where a lane is expected to be to assist in filtering out image noise.

 #### 6. Marking Lanes on Images